Salem Coast Guardsmen rescuing

 The Nelson Dionne Collection is a rich source of material on the history of Salem.
 The collection focuses on the 19th-century to the present, with an emphasis on ethnic groups, business, travel and tourism, transportation, religious and social organizations, and the built environment.
 Included in the collection are books, photographs and postcards, stereographs, organization and business records, trade publications, and a wide variety of ephemera.
 The collection is open to the public and is currently being used for scholarly projects, student and faculty work, and digital exhibits.
 The Archives and Special Collections is planning to scan much of the material and make it available on the Internet for all to use.

-—Susan Edwards, Archives and Special Collections, Salem State University
+—Susan Edwards, Archivist, Archives & Special Collections, Salem State University

 Please donate your own photographs, postcards, and other paper material about Salem to the Salem State Archives!
 Contact Susan Edwards, Archivist, at email@example.com, or call her at 978-542-6781.